ottohellwig/ottohellwig.github.io/_posts/2023-07-25-Mastering-the-Keys.md.md

 - Diverts efforts more to punctuation than to speed (WPM).
 - Produce bad touch typing habits or incorrect patterns.

-Regardless, pick and take a test to determine your words-per-minute (WPM) and set a baseline for improvement.
+Regardless, pick and take a test to determine your words-per-minute (WPM) and **set a baseline for improvement**.
+My favourite typing test is [Typing Speed Test](https://typing-speed-test.aoeu.eu/).

 ### Touch Typing: The Foundation of Speed